thehassanbilal/docker-setup/README.md

 2. Add the following content to the `Dockerfile`:

     ```Dockerfile
-    # Step 1: Use an official Node.js runtime as a base image
+    #Step 1: Use an oficial Node.js runtime as a base image
-    FROM node:18-alpine
+    FROM node:20.16.0

-    # Step 2: Set the working directory inside the container
+    #Step 2: Set the working directory inside the container
     WORKDIR /app

-    # Step 3: Copy package.json and package-lock.json files to the container
+    #Step 3: Copy package.json and package-lock.json files to container
     COPY package*.json ./

-    # Step 4: Install dependencies
+    #Step 4: Install dependencies
     RUN npm install

-    # Step 5: Copy the rest of the application code to the container
+    #Step 5: Copy the rest of the application code to the container
     COPY . .

-    # Step 6: Build the NestJS application
+    #Step 6: Build the NestJS application
     RUN npm run build

-    # Step 7: Expose the port on which the app will run
+    #Step 7: Expose the port on which the app will run
     EXPOSE 3000

-    # Step 8: Define the command to start the application
+    #Step 8: Run the NestJS application
     CMD ["npm", "run", "start:prod"]
     ```